Itsy Docs

 4. Options — How to handle edge cases:

-• Skip dates that already have reservations
+• Skip dates with bookings — Don't modify dates that already have reservations

 This lets you quickly set up availability for an entire season — for example, setting 20 rooms capacity on weekdays and 25 on weekends for the next three months.